Case issue: Do federal courts have the power to decide cases about the apportionment of population into state legislative districts?

 Because this case includes issues related to race and social identity, Street Law recommends: Teaching Street Law Content Involving Race and Social Identity.
 This resource can help teachers bring content about race and social identity into their classrooms.
 It offers some advice and questions to help guide decisions about teaching this content while affirming students’ identities.

-- Format: downloadable Word .docx (You must create an account and "check out" to download free resources.
+- Format: downloadable .pdf and Word .docx (You must create an account and "check out" to download free resources.
 You will not be required to provide payment information.)

 - © 2017 Street Law, Inc. Free for non-commercial educational use.
 Permissions questions?
 Email firstname.lastname@example.org